 - 1. immediately after such transaction, shall have cash and cash equivalent assets at least equal to \$200 million, determined on a pro forma consolidated basis; and - 2. during the two fiscal years immediately preceding such transaction, shall have had positive cash flow, determined on a pro forma consolidated basis; and - 3. immediately after such transaction, the amount of its cash and cash equivalent assets shall equal at least twice its cash requirements for the 12 consecutive full calendar months immediately following such transaction, determined on a pro forma consolidated basis. - 2.4.
 "CLAIMS" is defined in Section 14.1. - 2.5.
-"CONFIDENTIAL INFORMATION" shall mean all information disclosed by one party to the other during the negotiation of or under this AGREEMENT, the SECOND AMENDED AND RESTATED LICENSE AGREEMENT or the ORIGINAL LICENSE AGREEMENT in any manner, whether in writing or orally, visually or in tangible form, that relates to the TECHNOLOGY or this AGREEMENT or the SECOND AMENDED AND RESTATED LICENSE AGREEMENT or the AMENDED AND RESTATED LICENSE AGREEMENT or the ORIGINAL LICENSE AGREEMENT, unless such information is subject to an exception described in Section 8.2 and shall include the terms of any sublicense or proposed sublicense and any information or reports of or about any SUBLICENSEE that LICENSEE may from time to time provide to YALE pursuant to this AGREEMENT; provided, however, that CONFIDENTIAL INFORMATION that is disclosed in tangible form shall be marked "Confidential" at the time of disclosure and CONFIDENTIAL INFORMATION that is disclosed orally or visually shall be identified as confidential within thirty (30) days after the time of disclosure and subsequently reduced to writing, marked confidential and delivered to the other party within thirty (30) days of such disclosure.
+"CONFIDENTIAL INFORMATION" shall mean all information disclosed by one party to the other during the negotiation of or under this AGREEMENT, the SECOND AMENDED AND RESTATED LICENSE AGREEMENT, the AMENDED AND RESTATED LICENSE AGREEMENT or the ORIGINAL LICENSE AGREEMENT in any manner, whether in writing or orally, visually or in tangible form, that relates to the TECHNOLOGY or this AGREEMENT or the SECOND AMENDED AND RESTATED LICENSE AGREEMENT or the AMENDED AND RESTATED LICENSE AGREEMENT or the ORIGINAL LICENSE AGREEMENT, unless such information is subject to an exception described in Section 8.2 and shall include the terms of any sublicense or proposed sublicense and any information or reports of or about any SUBLICENSEE that LICENSEE may from time to time provide to YALE pursuant to this AGREEMENT; provided, however, that CONFIDENTIAL INFORMATION that is disclosed in tangible form shall be marked "Confidential" at the time of disclosure and CONFIDENTIAL INFORMATION that is disclosed orally or visually shall be identified as confidential within thirty (30) days of such disclosure.
 CONFIDENTIAL INFORMATION shall include, without limitation, materials, know-how and data, technical or non-technical, inventions, methods and processes, whether or not patentable and all information provided by LICENSEE to YALE pursuant to Sections 7.3 and 9.3.
 Notwithstanding anything in this Section, CONFIDENTIAL INFORMATION shall be deemed to include any scientific data, information or know-how that a reasonable scientist would believe is confidential, whether in written, oral, visual or tangible form, disclosed by LICENSEE to SCHLESSINGER or LAX, unless such information is subject to an exception described in Section 8.2.